Research and Outreach Highlights

 Faces of STEM

-- Carla Cartagena De Jesus, a Puerto Rico native and first-generation college student who works as a pediatrician at Fairbanks' Tanana Valley Clinic.
+Carla Cartagena De Jesus is a Puerto Rico native and first-generation college student who works as a pediatrician at Fairbanks' Tanana Valley Clinic.

-- Thomas Hughes, an Alaska Native and first-generation college student who works as an engineer for the Alaska Department of Transportation.
+Thomas Hughes is an Alaska Native and first-generation college student who works as an engineer for the Alaska Department of Transportation.